kogarashisan/LavaSite/todo_app/readme.md

 * [LiquidLava on GitHub](https://github.com/kogarashisan/LiquidLava/)

 _If you have other helpful links to share, or find any of the links above no longer work, please [let us know](https://github.com/tastejs/todomvc/issues)._

+##Build

+There are two index files in this example: "index_raw.html" - the original source, and "index.html" - bundled version of index_raw.

+Bundled version loads faster, although you can launch "index_raw.html" in browser, and it will work as expected.